ryan-p-randall/ryan-p-randall.github.io/_posts/2015/2015-06-12-quick-thoughts-on-method.md

 date: 2015-06-12T20:00:37-04:00
 ---

-Earlier today I saw a few [#critlib](tinyurl.com/critlibx) threads swirling around—[here's one](https://twitter.com/lnwlk/status/609374412312309762) and [here's another](https://twitter.com/barnlib/status/609417944817381376).
+Earlier today I saw a few [#critlib](http://tinyurl.com/critlibx) threads swirling around on Twitter—[here's one](https://twitter.com/lnwlk/status/609374412312309762) and [here's another](https://twitter.com/barnlib/status/609417944817381376).
 The ones that caught my eyes mostly had to do with how open #critlib twitter chats & their participants seem to critique or criticism, the extent to which critical theory has to do with social justice, and what critical theory does or doesn't include.

 That's a lot to think about, particularly on the first truly summery Friday afternoon of the year.
 Good think we've got a ["critiquing #critlib from within"](http://tinyurl.com/critlibx) coming up on June 30th, right?